Marion High School (South Carolina)

 Marion High School is a historic school building located at Marion, Marion County, South Carolina.
+The building serves as the headquarters for the Marion County School District since 1994.
+It was listed in the National Register of Historic Places in 2001.

+History

 It was built in 1923–1924, and is a one-story, Classical Revival style brick building.
 The building's main façade features baroque massing with projecting central and end pavilions.
 When built, the school included a gymnasium, a physics and chemistry laboratory, a domestic science department with sewing and cooking rooms, agriculture laboratory, and a commercial department.
 The building served as a high school until 1975, then became the home for Marion Elementary School until 1994.
-The building now serves as the headquarters for the Marion County School District.

-It was listed in the National Register of Historic Places in 2001.